bhree/dhewm3/README.md

 # ABOUT

 _dhewm 3_ is a _Doom 3_ GPL source port, know to work on at least Windows, Linux, Mac OS X and FreeBSD.
-This _dhewm 3_ is patched to have r/_noLight parameter to disable lighting effect and speed the framerate for low end machine.
+This _dhewm 3_ is patched to have r\_noLight parameter to disable lighting effect and speed the framerate for low end machine.

 The goal of _dhewm 3_ is bring _DOOM 3_ with the help of SDL to all suitable platforms.